 - 4) There is scope to simplify the process of preparing and adopting the MCS descriptions to address perceptions that adoption at country level is burdensome and significantly delays the start of implementation of programmes.
-FMO review of these documents is very time-consuming and does not follow a clear timeline.
-It duplicates the nationallevel audit of the MCS and can undermine the feeling of trust between the FMO and state authorities.
+The FMO's review of these documents is very time-consuming and does not follow a clear timeline.
+It duplicates the national-level audit of the MCS and can undermine the feeling of trust between the FMO and state authorities.
 There is scope to explore other ways of improving the quality of MCS and adopt risk-based approach (see below). - 5) Programme-level MCS, which are not reviewed by the FMO, do not cause significant issues.
 However, it is questionable if these documents are actually needed in all cases.
 In many cases, programme MCS duplicate the detailed manuals that POs develop to meet national requirements, which means that these descriptions add limited value.
-There is an argument for allowing more flexibility for POs to develop MCS descriptions on voluntary basis.
+There is an argument for allowing more flexibility for POs to develop MCS descriptions on a voluntary basis, in particular if they already have a detailed internal manual.
+If POs do not have their own detailed manual, then a detailed MCS description could be useful.
+In cases where POs' detailed internal manuals are in place, the MCS description can be very general (including general principles, such as how the separation of functions is ensured, what procedures are there in place to regulate processes, and descriptions of principles of proportionality).